Table of Contents

-Most elementary particles exist with an antipole electric charge and a reversed magnetic momentum—so-called antiparticles.
+Most elementary particles exist with an antipole electric charge and a reversed magnetic momentum; these are so-called antiparticles.
 If a particle meets with its antiparticle, the result is annihilation.
-Its energy is released as gamma radiation.
+The energy of annihilation is released as gamma radiation.

 Sound waves are mechanical longitudinal waves.
 They have their origin in the sound source (a vibrating body) and propagate in solids, liquids, and gases in the form of compression waves.

 - Tone: The pure tone is graphically displayed as a sinusoidal wave.
 The frequency specifies the pitch of the tone.
-The ratio between the 2 tones is called the interval.
-In musical intervals, the lowest note is called the root—the fundamental tone.
-The higher notes are the octave, the perfect 5th, the perfect 4th, etc. The musical interval of 2 tones, which can be detected by the sense of hearing, is defined by the quotient of their frequencies.
+The ratio between two tones is called the ‘interval.’
+In musical intervals, the lowest note is called the ‘root’—the fundamental tone.
+The higher notes are the octave, the perfect fifth, the perfect fourth, etc. The musical interval of two tones, which can be detected by the sense of hearing, is defined by the quotient of their frequencies.

-- Noise: Variety of sounds with rapidly changing frequencies and strength.
+- Noise: A variety of sounds with rapidly changing frequencies and strength.

-- Bang: A sudden loud noise that lasts for a very brief moment.
+- Bang: A sudden loud noise that lasts for a very brief time.

 In order for sound to reach our ears, it must be transmitted by a sound carrier.
-The propagation of sound requires solid, liquid, or gaseous bodies as a sound carrier.
+The propagation of sound requires a solid, liquid, or gaseous body as a sound carrier.
 Sound cannot be transmitted in a vacuum.
-Sound source generates progressive longitudinal waves in the sound carrier.
+The sound source generates progressive longitudinal waves in the sound carrier.
 The perception of sound occurs when these longitudinal waves reach our ears (sound receivers).

 Speed of Sound

 The speed of sound specifies how fast the sound propagates in a particular sound carrier.
 It is independent of frequency.
-In the air, for example, the speed of sound is 340 m/s, and in water, it is 1440 m/s.
+In the air, for example, the speed of sound is 340 m/s and in water 1440 m/s.